 It was noted that certain immigrant women neglected to educate themselves about diabetes because they perceived their family members with diabetes as being in good health without experiencing complications.
 This belief system and attitude towards the health issue acted as barriers, hindering them from seeking information about potential health consequences that could adversely affect their well-being over the long run.
 As NC1 said:

-…They take less of a self responsibility for the diagnosis, because it's just something that happens in the family and it's always going to happen and nothing I can do can change it.
+…They take less of a self- responsibility for the diagnosis, because it's just something that happens in the family and it's always going to happen and nothing I can do can change it.

 Gender Roles

 Gender roles could serve as significant barriers to effective DSM for immigrant women as mentioned by a few DCPs.
-Traditional societal expectations often assigned specific roles and responsibilities to women, influencing their access to diabetes information and decision-making autonomy.
-(FP2) In many cultures, women may prioritize familial duties and caregiving over their personal health, leading to a lack of awareness or attention to their own well-being.
-(DS1) The diabetes specialist emphasized this point:
+Traditional societal expectations often assigned specific roles and responsibilities to women, influencing their access to diabetes information and decision-making autonomy (FP2).
+In many cultures, women may prioritize familial duties and caregiving over their personal health, leading to a lack of awareness or attention to their own well-being.
+The diabetes specialist emphasized this point:

 …For us to explain things can be a bit of a challenge.
 So for instance, we always say, okay, when you take your insulin, you make sure you take it 15 to 20 minutes before your meal, and then you sit down and eat.
 But for them, they might be waiting on their husband and children to finish the food first, before they actually sit down.
 So we have to cater to that as well.
+(DS1)